saifurrahmantanvir/data-structure-and-algorithm-js/README.md

 Everything about doubly linked list, how to push, pop, shift, unshift, insert, and remove.

+**15. Stacks and Queues**

+Everything about stacks and queues, how to implement stacks with linked list and push and pop, how to implement queues with linked list and enqueue and dequeue.

+**16. Binary Search Trees**

+Everything about trees, binary trees, specially binary search trees.
+How to insert and find a node in a binary search tree.

 Note By - Saifur rahman Tanvir